Particular/docs.particular.net/samples/saga/simple/sample.md

 This sample shows a simple saga to manage an order.

-Once the project is started, press <kbr>Enter</kbr> to send a `StartOrder` message with a randomly assigned `OrderId` that starts a new saga instance.
-This is a result of as configuration specified with the `IAmStartedByMessages` interface and mapping that [correlates](/nservicebus/sagas/message-correlation.md) `StartOrder.OrderId` property on the message with `OrderSagaData.OrderId` property on the saga data.
+Once the project is started, press <kbr>Enter</kbr> to send a `StartOrder` message with a randomly assigned `OrderId`.
+This message starts a new instance of the `OrderSaga` saga as specified  by the `IAmStartedByMessages` interface and mapping that [correlates](/nservicebus/sagas/message-correlation.md) `StartOrder.OrderId` property on the message with `OrderSagaData.OrderId` property on the saga data.

 When processing the `StartOrder` message each saga instance requests a 30-second `CancelOrder` timeout that will [mark the saga as complete](/nservicebus/sagas/#ending-a-saga) if the saga is not already complete.